PIP implants sold to Dutch firm under new name

 "He's currently in very bad health because he has just undergone a difficult surgery that prevents him from walking," Haddad said.

-The news that Mas had recently been operated on was confirmed by a second source, who cited a vascular problem.
+Mas recent surgery was confirmed by a second source, who cited a vascular problem.

 Haddad denied reports that Mas was a former butcher, saying that before founding PIP in 1991 he worked for more than 15 years as a medical sales representative for Bristol Myers.